Straus on the Road - visit a representative in your area

 The Straus Institute offers a variety of Training Programs and Conferences ranging from three-day conferences to six day mediation training programs.
 The Professional Skills Program Conference (PSP) is offered every summer in Malibu and every Fall in Vermont.
 The skills building workshops cover a full range of dispute resolution topics including negotiation, introductory mediation, advanced mediation, arbitration and a variety of area s of specialization.
 Participants arrive annually from locations all over the nation and the world from a variety of professions, and in 2007 included a group of judges from Jordan.

 Those looking to mediate in the courthouse or with other panels can receive more extensive training through the Mediating the Litigated Case Program.
-Mediating the Litigated Case is a 42 hour mediation and negotiation program for lawyers, judges and other professionals in the field offered several times a year traditionally in Malibu and Orange County, and also in select locations which have included Chicago, Hawaii and China.
+Mediating the Litigated Case is a 42 hour mediation and negotiation program for lawyers, judges and other professionals in the field offered several times a year traditionally in Malibu, West Los Angeles, Orange County, and Washington D.C., and also in select locations which have included Malaysia, Chicago, Hawaii and China.
 Participants and organizations from all around the nation participate in this program in either the one week or two weekend format.
 This program traditionally sells out months in advance, so register early!

 Judges and Attorneys looking to establish themselves as experts in the field of dispute resolution can participate in our Certificate or Masters of Law (LL.M.) in Dispute Resolution program.
 Straus' Academic Program was created for professionals in the field, and their academic program can be catered to meet the full-time or part-time needs of the students.
 The two-weekend course format has enabled students to commute from all over the nation including Alaska, Hawaii, New Jersey, Ohio, Tennessee and Texas.